GerritCodeReview/plugins_importer/src/main/resources/Documentation/rest-api-config.md

 * _from_: URL of the remote system from where the project should be imported.
+* _name_: (Optional) Name of the project in the source system.
+If not specified it is assumed to be the same name as in the target system.
 * _user_: User on remote system.
 * _pass_: Password of remote user.
 * _parent_: (Optional) Name of the parent project in the target system.